Contacts

 How to renew your visa through the immigration office?

-If you're intending to stay in Malaysia for an extended period, it's wise to get in touch with the official immigration office before the end of your visa-free duration.
-If the immigration officer is convinced by your reasons for wanting to prolong your stay, they might extend your visa-free stay and provide you with a Special Pass.
+If you're intending to stay in Malaysia for an extended period, it's recommended to apply to the official immigration office before the end of your visa-free duration.
+If the immigration officer is convinced by your reasons for prolonging your stay, they might extend your visa-free stay and provide you with a Special Pass.
 However, be aware that the authorities are generally hesitant to grant such extensions, and it's likely that you'll only be permitted to extend once.

-If you've already used up your 30-day visa-free allowance but wish to remain in Malaysia, make sure to immediately reach out to the immigration center.
+If you've already used up your 30-day visa-free allowance but want to stay in Malaysia, make sure to immediately apply to the immigration center.
 Each day you overstay, you'll be fined approximately $10.
-If you're overdue on your departure by more than a month, it's viewed as an illegal stay, and the fine increases to roughly $1,000.
-Be prepared to present your return tickets at the immigration center!
+If you delay your departure by more than a month, it's considered as an illegal stay, and the fine increases to roughly $1,000.
+Be prepared to provide your return tickets at the immigration center!

 Refusal of entry

-Entry into Malaysia may be denied for a select few individuals, and there can be a variety of reasons for such a refusal:
+Entry into Malaysia may be denied for individuals, and there can be a variety of reasons for such a refusal:

 • For women, being over six months pregnant can result in a denial of entry.
 However, an exception can be made if you are merely transiting through Malaysia and won't stay longer than three days.